On the Fredholm property of bisingular pseudodifferential operators: Introduction

 Of course one can pose analogous questions also in case where $M$ and $N$ are not compact.
 It then depends very much on the sort of non-compactness which kind of operators one would consider.
 In the present paper, we investigate the case $M=\rz^m$ and $N=\rz^n$ and work with bisingular operators based on pseudodifferential operators of Shubin type, cf.\ \cite{Shub}.
-Such a calculus was recently considered in Battisti, Gramchev, Rodino and Pilipovi\'{c} \cite{BGRP}, where a Weyl law for the spectral counting function of global bisingular operators has been obtained, and also in Nicola, Rodino \cite{NR06}, where the noncommutative residue is studied.
+Such a calculus was recently considered in Battisti, Gramchev, Rodino and Pilipovi\'{c} \cite{BGRP}, where a Weyl law for the spectral counting function of global bisingular operators has been obtained, and also in Nicola and Rodino \cite{NR06}, where the noncommutative residue is studied.
 Again we show, in Section \ref{sec:02}, equivalence of ellipticity and Fredholm property as well as spectral invariance.
-To our best knowledge, such results are even new in the case of $m=0$, i.e., for usual pseudodifferential operators of Shubin type in $\rz^n$.

 As a matter of fact, our results allow us to treat even more general kinds of bisingular operators, of so-called \emph{Toeplitz type}, both in the context of bisingular operators on $M\times N$ and $\rz^m\times\rz^n$, repectively.
-To this end we show in Section \ref{sec:04} that general results of Seiler \cite{Seil} on abstract pseudodifferential operators of Toeplitz type apply in the present two settings of bisingular operator classes.
+To this end we show in Section \ref{sec:04} that general results of Seiler \cite{Seil} on abstract pseudodifferential operators of Toeplitz type apply in the present two settings of bisingular operator classes. {As an application, we prove the existence of bisingular order-reductions.}

+{ The addressed question of \emph{characterizing} the Fredholm property of pseudodifferential operators in terms of the invertibility of associated principal symbols is a fundamental problem whenever working with algebras/calculi of pseudodifferential operators.
+In many concrete cases such results are valid; we just mention the calculi of Schulze \cite{Schu} for manifolds $($with and without boundary$)$ with conical singularities, edges, and higher singularities, and the calculi of Melrose \cite{Melr} for corner manifolds.
+A general approach to this question, which contains many of these calculi as specific examples, has been developed by Nistor and co-authors in the framework of pseudodifferential operators on groupoids, see \cite{LMN} and references therein.
+In \cite{Mant}, Mantoiu uses $C^*$-algebra techniques to investigate the essential spectrum $($Fredholm spectrum$)$ of Schr\"odinger operators on locally compact Lie groups, including bisingular Schr\"odinger operators as particular examples.

+Given a specific pseudodifferential calculus, one may be interested in a corresponding calculus of bisingular operators and study the relation between ellipticity and Fredholm property.
+In this perspective, our paper only concerns a relatively simple situation; more complicated settings might be subject to future research. }